shohiebsense/shohiebsense.github.io/_posts/2022-08-15-Emitting-An-Entity-From-Different-Source-Of-Truth-Using-MutableSharedFlow.md

  1. Make an Interface that contains a desired MutableSharedFlow<YourDesiredEntityToEmit>
  2. Implements both the entity that has source to emit and the entity that collects it with that Interface
  3. Using `yourMutableSharedFlow.emit(YourDesiredEntityToEmit)` wrap it inside a `coroutineScope` inside a class that will emit the source
- 4. Using `yourMutableSharedFlow.collect{ yourEntity -> }` call it in the class that will collect the emitted source, after you initialize the class, and wrap it inside a `coroutineScope`

   sample
   ```kotlin